A ratio of integration between quotients in geometric invariant theory: Introduction

-In this paper we address the question of how this isomorphism $\phi$ interacts with the integration pairings on $X\dd G$ and $X \dd T$.
+This paper addresses the question of how the isomorphism $\phi$ interacts with the integration pairings on the GIT quotients $X\dd G$ and $X \dd T$.
 When $\semistable X G = \stable X G$, there is a natural identification between the equivariant cohomology groups of the semi-stable locus and the ordinary cohomology groups of the GIT quotient,